B0K1NG/Morroco/README.md

-# Davies Burgers 🍔
+# Morocco 🇲🇦

-## Introduction 🌌
+## Introduction 🌍

-Davies Burgers is a delightful project showcasing a fictional burger joint's website.
-Crafted with HTML and styled using CSS, it brings a visual and interactive representation of mouthwatering burgers.
+Explore the beauty and culture of Morocco through this captivating webpage.
+Crafted with HTML and styled using CSS, it offers a virtual journey into the heart of Morocco, accompanied by stunning visuals and insightful narratives.

 ## Tech Stack 💻